 Not Knowing the Market

-AdWords is like an auction house for keywords, so it is important to know who else is bidding, what your share is, and how often you’re “winning”.
+AdWords mistakes begin with bidding it is like an auction house for keywords, so it is important to know who else is bidding, what your share is, and how often you’re “winning”.
 Using the auction insights reports in AdWords clearly shows when campaigns are going off the rails because it provides insight into:

 - How often you’re showing up on the keywords you’ve selected (% impression share)

 - What rank you are usually at

 Both of these metrics need to be considered when adjusting your budget and knowing when to cut back on the scope of a campaign or go all in.
 When you see a new account with campaigns that have an impression share of < 1%, you have to wonder what the strategy is.